 - InterLibrary Loan (ILL) Online Request Form - Periodical Articles

 Alternatively, many ILL requrests can be made directly from the library catalog (to find out more about this, visit "Requesting and Interlibrary Loan" on our catalog tutorial guide).

 NOTE FOR ARTICLES: Please check to see if the article you are looking for is available in full text in one of our databases before submitting your request.
 Requests for articles we have in full text will not be filled.

 Things to be aware of when using ILL:

 - Most materials are available through ILL free of charge, however, some libraries may charge a borrowing fee for certain rare items.
 The T.J.
-Jones Library will not order a book for a fee unless you, the requestor, give us permission to do so (the fee would then be your responsibility to pay).
+Jones Library will not order any materials requiring a fee unless you, the requestor, give us permission to do so (the fee would then be your responsibility to pay).

 - There is a $0.50 per day item overdue fee.

 - Requests can take between 1 day and 3 weeks to fill, so please plan in advance to give yourself enough time.
 The average time it takes to receive an item after your request has been submitted is about 1 week.

 - If you are unable to pick up your own material(s) due to illness or other extenuating circumstances you may send someone to pick up your item(s) for you.
 However, you must first contact the ILL Specialist if this is the case.
 You can reach the ILL Specialist at ext.
 4156.
 If you fail to notify of another person picking up the ILL, the material will not be released to anyone but you.